alexwholland/SENG-275/Assignment 2/assignment_2a.md

 Let T be the time per timeout accoring to a global clock

-- T1: A timeout error is given if the user
+- T1: A timeout error is given if the user can not connect the
 - T2: A timeout error is given if there is a failure to connect to the databse in time T
 - T3: A timeout error is given if there is a failure to check for duplicity in the database in time T